lytedev/lyte-theme/README.md

 ### Modifying Existing Themes

 Open the theme's `__init__.py` and modify values as you see fit.
-The `Lyte-Dark` keeps its options mostly in `options.py` instead, so look in there if you're modifying that one in particular.
+The `Lyte-Monokai` keeps its options mostly in `options.py` instead, so look in there if you're modifying that one in particular.
 If you have a particular option you want to modify, you can see open the `src/theme_templates/Lyte/Lyte.sublime-theme-template` (or `src/color_scheme_templates/Lyte.thTheme-template`) to see which values are being used where and for what.
 Then you can simply add that option key to your options array.

-For example, the `Lyte-Dark` theme uses the green color as the active color (which colors the active tab border, scroll bars, popup row border, and other things).
+For example, the `Lyte-Monokai` theme uses the green color as the active color (which colors the active tab border, scroll bars, popup row border, and other things).
 You might want to use blue instead!
-So open up the `Lyte-Dark/options.py` and add `options["active"] = options["blue"]`.
-Then you can just Build the project (using Sublime's Build since the project has the build system built-in) and the Lyte-Dark theme should then have blue active accents instead of green.
+So open up the `Lyte-Monokai/options.py` and add `options["active"] = options["blue"]`.
+Then you can just Build the project (using Sublime's Build since the project has the build system built-in) and the Lyte-Monokai theme should then have blue active accents instead of green.

 ### Adding Your Own Themes